getzlab/rnaseqc/README.md

 The following output files are generated in the output directory you provide:
 * {sample}.metrics.tsv : A tab-delimited list of (Statistic, Value) pairs of all statistics and metrics recorded.
 * {sample}.exon_reads.gct : A tab-delimited GCT file with (Exon ID, Gene Name, coverage) tuples for all exons which had at least part of one read mapped.
-* {sample}.gene_reads.gct : A tab-delimited GCT file with (Gene ID, Gene Name, coverage) tuples for all genes which had at least one read map to at least one of its exons
+* {sample}.gene_reads.gct : A tab-delimited GCT file with (Gene ID, Gene Name, coverage) tuples for all genes which had at least one read map to at least one of its exons.
+This file contains the gene-level read counts used, e.g., for differential expression analyses.
-* {sample}.gene_tpm.gct : A tab-delimited GCT file with (Gene ID, Gene Name, TPM) tuples for all genes reported in the gene_reads.gct file.
+* {sample}.gene_tpm.gct : A tab-delimited GCT file with (Gene ID, Gene Name, TPM) tuples for all genes reported in the gene_reads.gct file, with expression values in transcript per million (TPM) units.
 Note: this file is renamed to .gene_rpkm.gct if the **--rpkm** flag is present.
 * {sample}.fragmentSizes.txt : A list of fragment sizes recorded, if a BED file was provided
 * {sample}.coverage.tsv : A tab-delimited list of (Gene ID, Transcript ID, Mean Coverage, Coverage Std, Coverage CV) tuples for all transcripts encountered in the GTF.